-\square ANNUAL REPORT PURSUANT TO SEC For the CTION 13 OR 15(d) OF THE SE Fiscal Year Ended January 30, 2 GE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition on period from to · C ommission File No. 001-39589 SPO cademy orts+outdoors 8 Sports and Outdomane of registrant as specified in its char Delaware 85-1800912 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Emp oloyer Identification No.) (Address o 1800 North Mason Road Katy, Texas 77449 of principal executive offices) (Zip 0 Code) (11 111 (281) 646-5200 (Registrant's s Telephone Number, including Are a Code) Securities regi stered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) exchange on which registered Common Stock, par value \$0.01 per share ASO • Global Select Market Indicate by check mark if the registrant is a well-known seasoned iss Indicate by check mark if the registrant is not required to file reports - Yes □ No ☑ Yes □ No ☑ Indicate by check mark in the registrant (1) has filed all reports.
-Exchange Act of 1934 during the preceding 12 months (or for st reports), and (2) has been subject to such filing requirements for the orts required to be filed by Section 13 or 15(d) of the Seco urities Indicate by check mark whether the registrant has submitted electro S-T (§232.405 of this chapter) during the preceding 12 months (or for Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerate growth company.
-See the definitions of "large accelerated filer", "ac the Exchange Act. d filer, an accelerated filer, a non- ccelerated filer", "smaller reporting accelerated filer, a smal g company", and "emerg ller reporting company, or an emergi jing growth company" in Rule 12b-2 Large accelerated filer \square ccelerated filer \square Non-accelerated filer $oxdot$ maller reporting compar merging growth compar If an emerging growth company, indicate by check mark if the regis financial accounting standards provided pursuant to Section 13(a) of strant has elected not to use the ext the Exchange Act. tended transition period for complying with any new or revis Indicate by check mark whether the registrant has filed a report of n and attestation to its managemen at's assessment of the o ffectiveness of its internal control or financial acco financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the Fiscal Year Ended January 30, 2021

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File No. 001-39589

+Academy Sports and Outdoors, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+1800 North Mason Road

+Katy, Texas 77449

+(Address of principal executive offices) (Zip Code)

+(Registrant's Telephone Number, including Area Code)

+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchan ge on wh ich registered Common Stock, par value \$0.01 per share ASO Nasdaq Globa l Select M Iarket Indicate by check mark if the registrant is a well-known seasoned is suer, as defined in Rule 405 c of the Securities Act.
+Yes 🗆 No 🗹 Indicate by check mark if the registrant is not required to file reports s pursuant to Section 13 or Se ection 15(d) of the Act.
+Yes 🗆 No 🗹 Indicate by check mark whether the registrant (1) has filed all r Securities Exchange Act of 1934 during the preceding 12 months ( file such reports), and (2) has been subject to such filing requirement or for such shorter period that Yes 🗹 No 🗆 · · D 1 404

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\checkmark$ Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes 🗆 No 🗹